kingsonn/aiwars/README.md

 ⚠️ **WARNING**: Trading perpetual futures carries extreme risk.
 You can lose more than your initial investment.

-- This software is for educational purposes
+- This software is for educational and research purposes
 - Past performance does not guarantee future results
 - Never trade with money you cannot afford to lose
 - Always start with paper trading
+- The ML models require historical data and proper training

 ---